aio-libs/aioftp/docs/client_tutorial.rst

 Path abstraction layer
 ----------------------

 aioftp provides abstraction of file system operations.
-You can use one of
+You can use exist ones:
-existence:

 * :py:class:`aioftp.PathIO` — blocking path operations
 * :py:class:`aioftp.AsyncPathIO` — non-blocking path operations, this one is
-  blocking ones just wrapped with :py:meth:`asyncio.BaseEventLoop.run_in_executor`
+  blocking ones just wrapped with :py:meth:`asyncio.BaseEventLoop.run_in_executor`.
+It's really slow, so it's better to avoid usage of this path io layer.
 * :py:class:`aioftp.MemoryPathIO` — in-memory realization of file system, this
   one is just proof of concept and probably not too fast (as it can be).

 You can specify `path_io_factory` when creating :py:class:`aioftp.Client` instance.
-Default factory is :py:class:`aioftp.AsyncPathIO`.
+Default factory is :py:class:`aioftp.PathIO`.

 ::